 Juniper Ballet was born out of the love, excitement, and the sheer critical need to provide the highest quality dance training across all levels, ages, schools, cities, and genres of dance.
 Our mission is to reach as many students as possible, exciting their passion for dance in the most inspiring ways and most importantly, create dancers without injury giving them extraordinary, worldwide, and lifelong careers.
 Our ambition is to give dancers exciting opportunites to dance all over the world in beautiful & exotic locations as well as close to home.
 Juniper Ballet’s vision is to take everything you’ve learned until now and improve, play and perfect it.

-Founder of Juniper Ballet, Kate Rowan began her training at Salt Creek Ballet under the direction of Patricia Sigurdson (American Ballet Theatre) where she performed major roles as a full company member.
+Founding instructor of Joffrey Ballet, A&A Ballet, long time instructor at Salt Creek Ballet and founder of Juniper Ballet, Kate Rowan began her training at Salt Creek Ballet under the direction of Patricia Sigurdson (American Ballet Theatre) where she performed major roles as a full company member.
 She has been privileged to train and perform with many of the great artists of our time, including Swan Lake with American Ballet Theatre principal dancers Julie Kent, Angel Corella, as well Ethan Stiefel, Yan Chen, Wes Chapman, Amy Rose, Amanda McKerrow, Sandra Brown, John Gardner and many more.
 Ms. Kent, now artistic director of Washington Ballet and Mr. Stiefel, former artistic director Royal New Zealand Ballet, are well known from their roles in the film Center Stage.
 Other instructors came from prestigious companies such as The Kirov Ballet, The Royal Ballet of London, The St. Petersburg State Ballet, Vaganova Ballet Academy, Martha Graham, Hubbard Street Dance, The Joffrey Ballet, and River North Dance.
 Ms. Rowan has since gone on to study with Homer Bryant Ballet, Ruth Page Dance Foundation, and Hubbard Street.
 Alongside this great training, she also studied in London with artists from The Royal Ballet of London.
 Kate was honored to perform as a dancer with the internationally acclaimed pop star, September, known for her single “Cry for You” which was no. 1 on the Billboard Charts for 3 weeks.
 Kate’s repertoire includes Kitri from Don Quixote, The Forceful Fairy & The Lilac Fairy from The Sleeping Beauty, Swan Lake, Graduation Ball, Coppelia, Veils of Anger, Just Desserts, Air, Lyric Suite, as well as performing The Sugar Plum Fairy, Lead Marzipan, and Lead Flower as Guest Lead Artist in The Nutcracker.
 Kate is also an avid and well-received choreographer.
 This Is A Lie and Prelude are just two of her works in which she performed at a Dance For Life Benefit in addition to being chosen to choreograph for Dance Chance under the direction of Julie Nakagawa Bottcher, DanceWorks Chicago.
 Kate was one of the founding instructors at The Joffrey Ballet Chicago, Academy of Dance, where she helped build the academy for seven years.
 During this time she instructed and choreographed for all levels including the children's division, the pre-professional division, and the professional adult division.
 She wrote and created the academy syllabus, and perfected each program The Joffrey Ballet Chicago, Academy of Dance now offers.
 Many of her students and privately trained students, have gone on to dance in The Joffrey Ballet, The English National Ballet, The Royal Ballet of London, Ballet Preljocaj, have won the YAGP Grand Prix Award, 1st place and more at Youth America Grand Prix.
 Kate is honored to be teaching for Salt Creek Ballet under the renowned directors Sergey Kozadayev & Zhanna Dubrovskaya of the famed Vaganova Ballet Academy, dancing with Baryshnikov alongside them, and St. Petersburg State Ballet as principal dancers.
 Kate was privileged to be invited by Alexei Kremnev & Anna Reznik, The Bolshoi Ballet and the founding instructors of The Joffrey Ballet Chicago, Academy of Dance, to join them at their new ballet company A&A Ballet.
 While dancing professionally full time, instructing, and choreographing, she has also obtained her B.A. in psychology & pre-medicine from the University of Illinois at Chicago.
 This higher education has brought insight to her teaching that is truly unique to a ballet dancer and instructor.
 She is determined to create and nurture dancers of the highest caliber, without injury, giving them lifelong, extraordinary careers.
 Kate is extremely excited in her new venture, by introducing Juniper Ballet to the world and deliver true quality dance training around the globe.

 Lia was born and raised in the Northwest suburbs of Chicago, where she started dancing at a local park district.
 After several years, she decided to further her ballet training at the Faubourg School of Ballet, where she was training 12 hours a day, six days a week.
 At this time, Lia was performing countless variations and routines.
 She later went on to train at the Joffrey Ballet of Chicago.
 Here, she trained and performed in various styles, such as: ballet, modern, contemporary, and jazz.
 During her last summer with Joffrey, Lia had the pleasure to assist Kate Rowan with the Junior Summer Dance Intensive.
 Lia is currently attending The Ohio State University working towards her Bachelor’s degree, while still actively dancing.